 An End To Physical and Psychological Abuse

-If you're married to a violent individual, then divorce via family court is your absolute out: No one deserves to endure domestic abuse—physical or otherwise.
+If you're married to a violent individual, then divorce via family court is your absolute out: No one should endure domestic abuse—physical or otherwise.
 Even if your S.O. isn't hitting you, they may be abusing you nonetheless.
 If they're also incessantly screaming and yelling at you, name-calling and ridiculing, gaslighting, threatening you, and/or is overly controlling, then you need to end such maltreatment immediately and divorce is, therefore, your best option.
 (If you, or someone you know, is in a dangerous situation, contact the National Domestic Violence Hotline.)

-Freedom To Live Your Best Life
+Freedom to Live Your Best Life

 You only have but one life to live, and priorities change.
 The things that we once were okay with sacrificing for the good of the marriage, say, a lucrative job with extra-long hours away from home or even the general freedom to come and go as we please, can become our dealbreakers.
 Thus, compromises we've made can seem more like bleak prison sentences than loving commitments to one another.
 Getting divorced may positively affect your life if you're completely miserable in the marriage and your spouse is no longer willing to meet you halfway.